 Colors, patterns, textures—oh my!
 There really can be a lot to consider when layering rugs, and it can be very easy to overthink, well, everything.
 If you’re feeling overwhelmed or discouraged, ease into the process.

-Some people take this as a chance to get a little crazy and explore their wild side!
+Some people take this as a chance to get a little crazy and explore their wild side.
 Feel free to mix different patterns, textures, and colors to see what works in your space.
 Layering rugs with different patterns is one of the quickest ways to add character to a living space.
 Choose patterned rugs that have the same color scheme and hues to ensure they work well together.
-For this, check out the Santa Fe Multicolor Rug or the Linear Diamond Black Rug to see what wild and brilliant designs you can create!
+For this, check out the Outdoor Gingham Plaid Black and White Rug or the Linear Diamond Black Rug to see what wild and brilliant designs you can create.

 Colors can clash—that’s the last thing you want.
 Not only do you have to find multiple rugs that go well together, but you also have to make sure those rugs coordinate with your entire room.